theHostileNegotiator/KWBandage/PatchNotes.md

 #### Turret Hub
 1. Models are bugged, mainly in regards to the turret sections
 	* Fixed models vertices and bone influences (Thanks OpenSAGE Blender Plugin)
-2. Structure would use multiple models between standard and upgraded version
+2. Bones between Standard Hub and Quad Turret Hubs have discrepancy, missing important bones such as StealthDetector
-	* Attempted to use one model for each hub type (Shredder, Laser, SAM) between standard and upgrade
+	* Fixed Bones, Unupgraded Hub and Quad Turret Hub uses the same Hierarchy per turret type.
 #### Shredder Turret
 1. If using Nod Shredder Turret and Black Hand Tech Center, upgrade Charged Particle Beams, the Nod Shredder Turret will be upgraged
 	* Removed Upgrade for Nod Shredder Turret